LiteObject/Machine-Learning-Notebook/deep-learning-interview-questions.md

 *   **What is the role of GPUs in deep learning?**
     - GPUs enable parallel processing of matrix operations (core of neural networks).
 Thousands of cores handle concurrent calculations, dramatically speeding up training compared to CPUs.
 Essential for modern deep learning.

+### **14. Model Interpretability & Explainability**
+*   **What is model interpretability and why is it important in deep learning?**
+    - Interpretability means understanding how inputs influence predictions.
+It builds trust, helps debug failures, satisfies regulations (e.g., GDPR), and prevents harmful decisions.

+*   **What techniques can explain deep learning model predictions?**
+    - Post-hoc tools like LIME, SHAP, Grad-CAM, integrated gradients, and attention heat maps highlight influential features.
+Built-in approaches include interpretable architectures and sparse or monotonic constraints.

+*   **How do you address explainability requirements in regulated industries?**
+    - Combine documentation, surrogate interpretable models, and explanation tooling.
+Provide audit logs, confidence scores, and human-in-the-loop review to meet compliance.

+### **15. Production & Deployment**
+*   **How do you optimize a deep learning model for inference?**
+    - Techniques include quantization, pruning, knowledge distillation, operator fusion, and converting to optimized runtimes like TensorRT, ONNX Runtime, or Core ML.

+*   **What is model versioning and why does it matter?**
+    - Versioning tracks model artifacts, configs, and data snapshots, enabling reproducibility, rollback, and A/B testing.
+Tools: MLflow, DVC, SageMaker Model Registry.

+*   **How do you monitor deep learning models in production?**
+    - Log predictions, track data/concept drift, watch latency and resource usage, and set alerts for metric degradation.
+Use shadow deployments and periodic re-evaluation on fresh labels.

+*   **What are the key differences between training and inference environments?**
+    - Training favors throughput, large batches, and GPUs/TPUs.
+Inference needs low latency, small batches, often CPU/edge hardware, and strict memory limits, so models are often compressed.

+*   **How do you deploy deep learning models to edge devices?**
+    - Use lightweight architectures, apply quantization and pruning, convert to edge runtimes (TF Lite, ONNX, Core ML), and manage updates via over-the-air pipelines while monitoring device constraints.

+### **16. Advanced Optimization Techniques**
+*   **What is mixed precision training and why use it?**
+    - Mixed precision combines FP16 activations with FP32 master weights to reduce memory use and boost throughput while maintaining accuracy via loss scaling.

+*   **What is gradient accumulation and when is it helpful?**
+    - Gradient accumulation sums gradients over multiple mini-batches before updating weights, effectively simulating larger batches when GPU memory is limited.

+*   **Can you explain curriculum learning?**
+    - Curriculum learning trains on easier examples first and gradually increases difficulty, improving convergence and generalization for tasks like reinforcement learning or low-resource NLP.

+*   **What learning rate scheduling strategies have you used?**
+    - Step decay, cosine annealing, warm restarts, cyclical learning rates, and linear warm-up stabilize training and can reach better minima than a constant rate.

+### **17. Architectural Techniques & Insights**
+*   **What is the difference between batch normalization and layer normalization?**
+    - Batch norm normalizes across the batch dimension and works best with large batches.
+Layer norm normalizes across feature dimensions per example, making it suitable for RNNs/Transformers and small-batch settings.

+*   **How do residual or skip connections help deep networks?**
+    - They add identity shortcuts that ease gradient flow, mitigate vanishing gradients, and allow training of very deep models (e.g., ResNets, Transformers).

+*   **What is group normalization and when would you use it?**
+    - Group norm normalizes over groups of channels, independent of batch size.
+It is useful in tasks with tiny batches such as detection or medical imaging.

+*   **What is the lottery ticket hypothesis?**
+    - It posits that dense networks contain sparse subnetworks that can train to similar accuracy from the same initialization, suggesting pruning and sparse training strategies.

+*   **Why are positional encodings needed in Transformers?**
+    - Self-attention is order-agnostic, so positional encodings inject sequence order using sinusoidal functions or learned embeddings, enabling the model to reason about token positions.

+### **18. Emerging Architectures & Paradigms**
+*   **What are Vision Transformers (ViTs) and how do they differ from CNNs?**
+    - ViTs split images into patches and apply self-attention globally, capturing long-range dependencies.
+CNNs use localized convolutions.
+ViTs need more data or heavy augmentation but scale well.

+*   **What is self-supervised learning?**
+    - Models learn from unlabeled data via pretext tasks (contrastive learning, masked prediction).
+This produces representations that transfer well with minimal labeled data.

+*   **How do diffusion models work?**
+    - They learn to reverse a gradual noising process, denoising step-by-step to generate high-quality samples.
+Training optimizes a noise prediction loss.

+*   **What is neural architecture search (NAS)?**
+    - NAS automates architecture design using search algorithms (reinforcement learning, evolutionary, gradient-based) to find architectures better than hand-crafted ones under constraints.

+*   **What is prompt engineering in large language models?**
+    - Designing input prompts (instructions, examples) to steer model behavior without changing weights.
+Techniques include few-shot prompting and chain-of-thought cues.

+### **19. Computational Efficiency**
+*   **How do you estimate the computational cost of a neural network?**
+    - Calculate FLOPs and parameter counts per layer, then validate with profiler tools.
+Consider hardware-specific throughput to project training/inference time.

+*   **How do you profile and optimize GPU utilization?**
+    - Use profilers (PyTorch Profiler, Nsight) to spot bottlenecks, overlap data loading with compute, tune batch size, enable mixed precision, and cache preprocessed data.

+*   **What is the difference between data, model, and pipeline parallelism?**
+    - Data parallelism splits batches across devices, model parallelism splits layers/weights, pipeline parallelism shards stages across devices to keep them busy via micro-batching.

+*   **How do memory footprint considerations influence architecture design?**
+    - Limit activation sizes, use checkpointing, share weights, and prefer depthwise separable or grouped convolutions.
+Memory constraints often dictate batch size and sequence length.

+### **20. Data Strategy & Curation**
+*   **How do you handle multi-modal data in deep learning?**
+    - Use modality-specific encoders (CNN for images, Transformer for text) and fuse representations via concatenation, attention, or cross-modal transformers.

+*   **What is active learning and when is it useful?**
+    - Active learning iteratively selects the most informative unlabeled samples for annotation, reducing labeling cost while maintaining accuracy.

+*   **How do you design effective data augmentation pipelines?**
+    - Tailor augmentations to task/domain (e.g., flips for vision, MixUp, SpecAugment for audio), balance diversity with realism, and monitor validation metrics to avoid hurting performance.

+*   **When would you generate synthetic data and how?**
+    - Use synthetic data when real data is scarce, sensitive, or rare.
+Techniques include simulation engines, GANs, diffusion models, or data augmentation frameworks, followed by validation against real samples.